Introduction: FATF Grey List and Black List Update

 What Countries Must Do Under FATF Monitoring?

-Countries placed on the grey list are expected to work closely with FATF or regional bodies to close important compliance.
-These countries follow customised action plans with specific timelines while FAT encourages members to apply a risk-based approach to AML compliance, ensuring legitimate financial services like remittances and humanitarian aid.
+Countries placed on the grey list are expected to work closely with FATF or regional bodies to close important compliance gaps.
+These countries follow customised action plans with specific timelines while FATF encourages members to apply a risk-based approach to AML compliance, ensuring legitimate financial services like remittances and humanitarian aid are protected.

-In Bolivia’s case, progress has been noted in the FATF's January 2025 report in risk understanding, financial intelligence gathering and asset recovery efforts, but challenges remain.
-The FATF identified a need for special investigative techniques in money laundering cases, better investigation of high-risk non-financial sectors, reliable/ accurate beneficial ownership data, and increased prosecutions that align with the country's national risk profile to secure removal from the FATF grey list.
+For context, Bolivia has taken steps since its addition to the grey list, with progress noted in risk understanding, financial intelligence gathering, and asset recovery efforts.
+However, challenges remain around special investigative techniques in money laundering cases, investigation of high-risk non-financial sectors, reliable beneficial ownership data, and prosecutions aligned with the country's national risk profile.

 The Purpose Behind FATF List Monitoring